jackmcarthur/bgw_quick_start/README.md

     * There are many techniques used to do self-consistent GW, consult the literature for more information.
 The default option with `scGWtool.py` is to perform "$QSGW_0$" calculations (repeat `Sigma` with updated wavefunctions/eigenvalues while leaving the dielectric matrix fixed from DFT).
 Fully self-consistent "QSGW" (repeating both `Epsilon` and `Sigma`) is also possible, but note that the charge density `RHO` and `WFNq` files are not updated with the wavefunctions; unless treated manually, use of these DFT files is another approximation.

 ## Epsilon
 * There are three possible values for the `frequency_dependence` flag.
-The default is to calculate only the zero-frequency dielectric matrix.
-This is used in the Hybertsen-Louie Generalized Plasmon Pole Model (GPP), which offers ~0.1-0.2 eV accuracy of the QP energies near the Fermi energy at low cost.
-Another option is to compute the two frequencies used by the Godby-Needs Plasmon Pole Model, which is known to perform better in certain systems with localized electrons, see [[1]](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.88.125205) and other literature.
-Full frequency calculations calculate the dielectric matrix across the whole frequency range, increasing accuracy and giving access to spectral functions and lifetimes.
+The default `0` is to calculate only the zero-frequency dielectric matrix.
+This is used in the Hybertsen-Louie Generalized Plasmon Pole Model (HL-GPP), which offers ~0.1-0.2 eV accuracy of the QP energies near the Fermi energy at low cost.
+Another option, `3`, is to compute the two frequencies used by the Godby-Needs Plasmon Pole Model, which is known to perform better in certain systems with localized electrons, see [[1]](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.88.125205) and other literature.
+Full frequency calculations, `2`, calculate the dielectric matrix across the whole frequency range, increasing accuracy and giving access to spectral functions and lifetimes.
 It is also more accurate further from the Fermi energy and in systems with localized d/f electrons, though it has a much greater cost.
+However, the Static Subspace Approximation (SSA) (see `Epsilon` documentation) can allow for full-frequency calculations with only a small overhead compared to the HL-GPP.
 * If an `Epsilon` calculation is killed by a time limit or a crash before finishing, it can be restarted from the last q-point calculated by adding the flag `restart` to `epsilon.inp`.
 This requires `WFN` and `WFNq` to be in the HDF5 format (convert with `wfn2hdf.x BIN WFN(q) WFN(q).h5` and add flag `use_wfn_hdf5` to `epsilon.inp`).

 ## Sigma
 * The (default) static remainder option in the code extrapolates $\Sigma_{nk}$ from the finite sum-over-bands to the infinite sum limit.
 It is recommended in all cases.
 * There is no `restart` feature in `sigma.inp`, however, QP energies are written to `eqp1.dat` one k-point at a time.
-If the `Sigma` job dies before finishing, you can save `eqp1.dat` from the first run, then do another run for only the incomplete k-points from `sigma.inp`, then copy-paste each `eqp1.dat` into one final file at the end.
+If the `Sigma` job dies before finishing, you can save `eqp1.dat` from the first run, do another run for only the incomplete k-points from `sigma.inp`, and then copy-paste each `eqp1.dat` into one final file at the end.
 (It may also be useful to save `sigma_hp.log` from each run if you want to analyze it and/or use self consistent GW.)
+* If you use a different frequency dependence model in `Epsilon` than the HL-GPP (the default for both `Epsilon` and `Sigma`), set the value of `frequency_dependence` in `Sigma` as well.

 ## Kernel